Skip to navigation

 Rick and me at the end of the track

-1 Southlanders – people who live in Southland, which includes places like Invercargill and Te Anau, but not Dunedin – have a weird accent.
+1 Southlanders – that's people who live in Southland, which includes places like Invercargill and Te Anau, right at the bottom end of the South Island – have an accent all of their own.
 The area was settled by the Scottish, and as a result the locals have a very distinctive 'r' sound, derived from the rolling r's of the Scots.
 These days it makes Southlanders sound like people from Devon, but they tend to speak very slowly and have an odd habit of repeating themselves.
-All this tends to make Southlanders sound incredibly simple, which is a shame, as they're actually the salt of the earth.
+All this tends to make Southlanders sound a bit simple, which is a shame, as they're actually the salt of the earth.
 What a pity we had to be stuck in a hut with the only one who lived up to his accent...